Tell Your Representatives What’s Important to You

 Each January, advocates from around the state gather in Richmond, VA to speak up for survivor rights and policies that support healthy and thriving communities.
 Each and every voice is important.
 We encourage you to join us in person or advocate by email, phone, and social media as we inform legislators on the issues that matter most to survivors and advocates statewide!

-Check out our Legislative Advocacy page for more info.
+Check out our Advocate for Change page for more info.